Coyville, Kansas

 Coyville is a city in Wilson County, Kansas, United States.
 As of the 2020 census, the population of the city was 60.

 History

 Coyville was laid out in 1886 when the Atchison, Topeka and Santa Fe Railway was extended to that point.
 The town was named for Oscar Coy, a store owner who in 1866 served as the first postmaster.

+Currently, the only business is a small vehicle-body repair shop; services consist of a community hall and a church.
+The remainder of the community consist of several roads, mostly white gravel, with an assortment of homes, plus a cemetery.